lambypy/Sudoku/README.md

 # Sudoku Solver 🧩

 Over the past few years, I have occasionally played Sudoku, whether it is through local newspapers or online.
 Repetition allowed me to complete medium puzzles in a quick time, and knowledge of patterns and techniques pushed me into completing hard puzzles.
-You can find a [link](https://www.nytimes.com/puzzles/sudoku/easy) here for daily puzzles to complete:
+You can find a [link](https://www.nytimes.com/puzzles/sudoku/easy) here for daily puzzles to complete

 > Our whole life is solving puzzles - Erno Rubik

 I find this quote to be interesting, as even the most simple task can be conceived as a puzzle.
 Yet repetition and basic understanding helps complete these tasks without much thought.

 This, was essentially my challenge for Sudoku puzzles.
 Logically, searching for more puzzles led me to some websites for user-generated sudoku puzzles.
 It was often difficult to know if these were actually solvable.